andrewchambers/p2pkgs/README.md

 - Every download can be mirrored over p2p networks and self hosted, there is no central server that can prevent packages from compiling.

-- Packages can easily be exported to virtual environments, tarballs and docker containers.
+- Packages can easily be exported to virtual environments, tarballs, docker containers and anything else you need.

 ## Getting started